Berezwecz-Taklinovo Death Road: Remembrance

 Commemorating the victims of the "death road" became possible after the revolutions of 1989 and the dissolution of the Soviet Union.
 In the summer of 1993, families of the victims went on a pilgrimage to the places of execution in Berezwecz-Hlybokaye and Taklinovo-Mikalajeva.
-A mass was celebrated by the chaplain of the Federation of Khatyn families, Fr.
+A mass was celebrated by the chaplain of the Federation of Katyn families, Fr.
 Zdzisław Peszkowski.
 Thanks to the efforts of the Council for the Protection of Struggle and Martyrdom Sites, a monument in honor of the murdered was erected on the mass grave in Mikalajeva.

 In the Borek forest near Hlybokaye a monument commemorating the victims of the Stalinist and Nazi regimes, murdered in the Berezwecz prison, was erected.

 Other forms of commemorating the victims of the "death road" include: